 Staphylococcus aureus forms a fairly large yellow colony on rich medium; S. epidermidis has a relatively small white colony.
 S. aureus is often hemolytic on blood agar; S. epidermidis is non hemolytic.
 Staphylococci are facultative anaerobes that grow by aerobic respiration or by fermentation that yields principally lactic acid.
-The bacteria are catalase-positive and oxidase-negative. aureus can grow at a temperature range of 15 to 45 degrees and at NaCl concentrations as high as 15 percent.
-Mannitol salt agar or MSA is selective differential medium for Staphylococcus aureus.
-It contain: Nacl 7.5%, Mannitol, and phenol Red.
+The bacteria are catalase-positive and oxidase-negative.
+S. aureus can grow at a temperature range of 15 to 45 degrees and at NaCl concentrations as high as 15 percent.
+Nearly all strains of S. aureus produce the enzyme coagulase: nearly all strains of S. epidermidis lack this enzyme.
+Mannitol salt agar or MSA is selective differential medium for Staphylococcus aureus.It contain: Nacl 7.5%, Mannitol, and phenol Red.
 The cause of selectivity due to presence of high salt concentration.
 The cause of differential because contains mannitol (sugar) and phenol red (pH indicators turns yellow in acidic pH and turns red in alkaline pH.